Charging and Remission

 - the examination is not on the set list, but the School arranges for the pupil to take it.

 - Admission.
 No charge can be made in connection with admission to Bourne Grammar School.

 - Finished products.
-Where parents have expressed a wish in advance to have a finished product made at school (e.g. in Systems & Control) a charge can be made at cost price.
+Where parents have expressed a wish in advance to have a finished product made at school (e.g. in Design Engineering) a charge can be made at cost price.
 The parents must know the charge for the product in advance.

-- Board and lodging.
-A charge can be made for board and lodging on residential educational visits/activities, but parents who qualify for prescribed benefits and allowances are entitled to a remission of the charges.
+- Residential visits.
+A charge will be made for board and lodging on residential educational visits/activities, but parents who qualify for prescribed benefits and allowances are entitled to a remission of the charges.

 - Transport to and from home to any activity not provided by, but permitted by, the School, can be charged for (the main example is work experience).

 - It is not possible to levy a compulsory charge for transport or admission costs for swimming lessons or visits to museums etc. during school hours.